aws-samples/amazon-aurora-labs-for-mysql/README.md

 The AWS CloudFormation templates for the labs are located in the `[project root]/templates/` folder.
 They contain placeholder expressions (such as `[[website]]`) that are replaced by the build process above, with the final URIs of the website you deploy in AWS.
 Final build versions of these templates are placed in the folder: `[project root]/build/templates/`

+Taskcat assets are located in `[project root]/taskcat/ci`.
+Because the templates have hardcoded resource names to satisfy requirements with external tools, you cannot test more than one template at a time via taskcat.
+It is therefore necessary to customize the `[project root]/taskcat/ci/taskcat.yml` config file to indicate which template to test.

-From the root of the project folder run:
+Once the config file is changed appropriately, from the root of the project folder run:

 ```
-taskcat -c /path/to/[project root]/ci/taskcat.yml -s test
+grunt run-taskcat --region-us-east-1 --bucket=<your_bucket> --cfnstack=<your_name_letters_and_dashes_only>
 ```

 ## License Summary